AmandaKitSam/holiday-rentals/README.md

 - Reservation of the room can be instant booking | request booking<br/>
 Instant booking: user can book the room immediately;<br/>
 Request booking: user need to wait for approval from the host.
+The host can choose to approve or decline.

 - Step 4: The hosts can manage their listings and update their rooms.